kdeldycke/awesome-iam/README.md

 * [Dumb Password Rules](https://github.com/dumb-password-rules/dumb-password-rules) - Shaming sites with dumb password rules.
 * [Plain Text Offenders](https://plaintextoffenders.com/about/) - Public shaming of websites storing passwords in plain text.
 * [A Well-Known URL for Changing Passwords](https://github.com/WICG/change-password-url) - Specification defining site resource for password updates.
+* [How to change the hashing scheme of already hashed user's passwords](https://news.ycombinator.com/item?id=20109360) - You're not stuck with a legacy password hashing algorithm: this explain how to upgrade weak hashing algo.

 ## Password-less Authentication